GorbulasDev/learnelectra/docs/i_am_advance.md

 Private keys, priv keys, what does all this mean?
 These are hashes that are a long chain of letters and numbers.
 With these keys, they hold the access to your coins on the blockchain.
 Your wallet stores these keys, in short, your wallet never stores actual coins.
 It retrieves the coins associated with the private keys in your wallet on the blockchain and displays them on your wallet.

 ### Dump Private Keys Using Wallet Dump
-1. Open your Electra Protocol QT Wallet
+1. Open your XEP Wallet
 2. Unlock your wallet (make sure you leave the box unchecked for staking only)
 3. Go to Tools --> Debug Console
 4. The format for the command to dump the file is: